Precocious Puberty

 Diagnosis

-You will be asked about your child’s symptoms and past health.
+The doctor will ask about your child's symptoms and health history.
 A physical exam will be done.
 Your child’s puberty milestones and growth will be checked.
-Your child may be referred to a doctor who specializes in hormonal, glandular, and metabolic problems.
+The doctor may refer your child to a doctor who treats in hormonal, glandular, and metabolic problems.

 • X-ray